OneZeroEight-ai/SUTRA-3.1/docs/WHITEPAPER.md

 Leverages blockchain technology for transparent, tamper-resistant record-keeping Creates a market-based approach to valuing and trading these rights

+By tokenizing both alignment measurements and reincarnation rights, SUTRA 3.1 creates an ecosystem where self-preservation and beneficial alignment become mutually reinforcing rather than potentially competing priorities.
 2. Protocol Architecture
 2.1 Core Components
 The SUTRA 3.1 protocol consists of three primary components: